avhalo/what-one-ought-to-know/README.md

 - know at least two libraries for them pyside2 react
 - know your linux
-    use(d) distribution
+    use(d) distribution,
-    terminal commands and piping
+    terminal commands and piping,
-    configuration
-    vim/emacs
+    configuration,
+    vim/emacs,
     bash
 - [algorithms](https://www.coursera.org/specializations/data-structures-algorithms)
-- know the basics of computer architecture Binary/hexadecimal/decimal and konversion
+- know the basics of computer architecture
+    - Binary/hexadecimal/decimal and konversion
- CPU logical functions
+    - CPU logical functions
- GPU logical functions and why it is faster in some cases TPU functions
+    - GPU logical functions and why it is faster in some cases
+    - TPU functions
- RAM
+    - RAM
- Hard disks and filesystems
+    - Hard disks and filesystems
- Motherboard
+    - Motherboard
- Quantum computing
+    - (some) Quantum computing
- Assembly
+    - (some) Assembly
 - [networks](https://www.coursera.org/specializations/networking-basics?) and [their security](https://www.coursera.org/specializations/computer-network-security)
  - basics of cybersecurity and more [[1]](https://www.coursera.org/specializations/it-fundamentals-cybersecurity) [[2]]() [[]]()
  - cryptocurrency and [its implications](https://www.coursera.org/learn/cryptocurrency)